opsfolio/resource-surveillance-commons/pattern/info-assurance-controls/README.md

-# Infra Policies
+# Infromation Assurence Controls

-The Infra Policies project is designed to display and create views for policies specific to tenants within the Opsfolio platform.
-These policies are ingested from Markdown (.md) or Markdown with JSX (.mdx) files, originating from Opsfolio, and are stored in the uniform_resource table.
+The Infra Controls project is designed to manage and implement controls specific to various audit requirements, such as CC1001, CC1002, and others.
+This project provides a platform for defining, applying, and tracking the effectiveness of these controls, ensuring that your organization meets the necessary standards for audit compliance.

 ### Key Features

-1. Policy Ingestion: Policies are automatically ingested from .md or .mdx files provided by Opsfolio tenants.
+1. Controls Ingestion: Controls are automatically ingested from csv files provided by Opsfolio tenants.
-2. Policy Display: The project provides a user-friendly interface to view the ingested policies.
+2. Controls Display: The project provides a user-friendly interface to view the ingested controls.
-3. Uniform Resource Storage: All ingested policies are saved and managed within the uniform_resource table for efficient retrieval and display.
+3. Uniform Resource Storage: All ingested controls are saved and managed within the uniform_resource table for efficient retrieval and display.

-# `surveilr` Infra Policy Service Patterns
+# `surveilr` Infromation Assurence Policy Service Patterns

-- `stateless-ip.surveilr.sql` script focuses on creating views that define how to extract and present specific policy data from the `uniform_resource.content` JSONB column.
+- `stateless-ic.surveilr.sql` script focuses on creating views that define how to extract and present specific policy data from the `uniform_resource.content` JSONB column.
 It does not modify or store any persistent data; it only sets up views for querying.
-- `orchestrate-stateful-ip.surveilr.sql` script is responsible for creating tables that cache data extracted by views.
+- `orchestrate-stateful-ic.surveilr.sql` script is responsible for creating tables that cache data extracted by views.
 These tables serve as "materialized views", allowing for faster access to the data but are static.
 When new data is ingested, the tables need to be dropped and recreated manually, and any